Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Works for me…"

 Ferd knew Morl and Bang from Ormin’s tribe.
 Good men.
-The Humans had found Bang’s name funny and trained him in demolitions, a job the young man had taken to like...well, with a Vemik-like manic glee.
+The Humans had found Bang’s name funny and trained him in demolitions, a job the young man had taken to like... well, with a Vemik-like manic glee.
 Like a Yshek took to water.

 Who could blame him?

 Ormin, unlike Ferd, was an *old* Given-Man and well-established in the Lodge.
-Age didn’t weaken Given-Men at all, or slow them down, which would have made him a *mighty* operator...but it did mean they had more to lose and more family to care for.
+Age didn’t weaken Given-Men at all, or slow them down, which would have made him a *mighty* operator... but it did mean they had more to lose and more family to care for.

 He wasn’t on the team, even if two of his best sons were.

 The Gao were Teemo and Ankki, both scarred from nose to tail by their time warring against biodrones on Gao-world.
 They’d won much respect, and earned the call to the JETS by their deeds, not by Clan.
 Small, but as quiet as fog when they wanted to be, and *clever.* Nobody ever snuck up on them.

 Small-strong.
 That was the word.
-He’d first used it to describe Heff, but now he used it to mean anything that was...well, small, and strong somehow.
+He’d first used it to describe Heff, but now he used it to mean anything that was... well, small, and strong somehow.

 Yan liked the word too.